Mickleover Lease Extension - Free Consultation

 A Mickleover leasehold property depreciates with the years remaining on the lease.

-The trend since over the last decade has been for lenders to tighten lending criteria across the board - this has extended to the types of security over which the home loan is to be charged.
-This has meant the unexpired lease term required by banks has increased.
-In the past lenders would grant a mortgage on a lease with 25 years plus the term of the loan - routinely 50 year leases but those requirements have been chipped away by the requirement for longer and longer leases - many use a minimum term of 75 years as a prerequisite.
+The trend since over the last decade has been for banks to tighten lending requirements generally - this has extended to the property over which the home loan is to be charged.
+This has resulted in the unexpired lease term required by lenders has increased.
+Historically banks would lend on a lease with 25 years plus the term of the loan - routinely 50 year leases but those requirements are being increasingly undermined by the requirement for lengthy leases - many use a minimum term of 75 years as standard.

 Lender Requirement